broadinstitute/ops-terra-utils/CONTRIBUTING.md

 * All arguments that are booleans in your WDL are passed as "store_true" arguments to your Python code

 1. First fill out the `test_inputs.json` file with your inputs defined (these are located within the wdl/{wdl_name} directory)
-2. You can now run your Python script in the manner described below:
+2. You can now run your Python script in the manner described below (note that the first argument is NOT the path to the Python script but rather the NAME of the Python script).

       ```sh
          dev/submit_wdl_to_cromwell.sh submit {python_script_to_run} {path_to_input_json}